-There was once a man who lived in perpetual anxiety.
+There was once a man named Nishchit who lived in perpetual anxiety.
 Every day, as he awoke, he would plan his day in great detail.
 And every day, some unexpected development would upset his plans.
 No matter how meticulously he planned, he just couldn’t eliminate the uncertainty.

 Granted, there were no risks; but there was no excitement either.
 His life became dreary and tiring—a heavy burden that he would have to carry forever.
 It was as if he was watching a movie for the first time, but knew beforehand every scene and every dialogue, even the climax and the end.

 We love comfort zones

 In differing degrees, the story above is our story.
-Uncertainty freaks us out.
+Uncertainty terrifies us.
 We love comfort zones—where everything is under our control [or at least we believe it is].
 We make elaborate plans to de-risk our lives as much as possible.
-We even go to astrologers to predict our future.
+We even go to astrologers to predict and “remedy” our future.
 Such is our dislike for uncertainty that we often pass off great opportunities in fear of a doubtful outcome.
-In short, we try our best to eliminate uncertainty from our lives as much as possible, all the time aware that it’s impossible to do so.
+[Also read No fault in our stars]

 The word ‘chance’ can mean either risk or opportunity.
 Life is a chance.
 Its beauty and potential lie in its unpredictability.

-And no matter how much we plan, an element of unpredictability will always be there.
+No matter how much we plan, an element of unpredictability will always be there.

 So, does that mean we should never plan?
 Of course not!
 There’s merit in planning.
 But when we expect our plans to get rid of all uncertainty, we’re going against life itself.
 Besides, our anxiety comes not from the uncertainty itself but from our insistence that there be no uncertainty.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!